 14 Must-Try Dishes and Food Items in North Carolina

 If you’ve ever wanted to put some South in your mouth, consider this the ultimate guide.
-Try both kinds of North Carolina ‘cue as well as other quintessential dishes with ingredients like green tomatoes, sweet potatoes and seafood.
+Try different kinds of North Carolina ‘cue as well as other quintessential dishes with ingredients like green tomatoes, sweet potatoes and seafood.
 Just be sure to save room for peach cobbler or sonker.

 Lexington-Style Barbecue